30x/permissions/test/README.md

 The permissions service can be run locally by running 4 processes and an Nginx router.
 An example nginx config file for the purpose is in this directory (nginx.conf).
 On OSX, you can copy it to /usr/local/etc/nginx/ and run nginx.
 See the Nginx documentation for other operating systems and other options.
+(nginx -V will display the location where nginx is currently looking for its config file.)

 Each of the following repos has a test directory containg a bash file whose name is of the form run-xxxxxxx.
 This bash file is expected to be run from the root as ./test/run-xxxxxxx